syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading-and-Saving-the-Presentation.md

 {% endhighlight %}

-## Opening an existing presentation from stream
+## Open an existing presentation from stream

 You can open an existing PowerPoint presentation from stream by using the overloads of Open method.